Skill Demand Index

 Which roles need Client Communication most:

-Marketing positions drive 33% of demand.
-Other and Project Management also frequently list Client Communication as a requirement.
-Skills commonly paired with Client Communication include SEO Strategy.
+Other positions drive 29% of demand.
+Marketing and Project Management also frequently list Client Communication as a requirement.
+Skills commonly paired with Client Communication include Project Management and Data Analysis.

 Depth Level Distribution